jeffqchen/10DIN2VGA/README.md

 The Two PCBs must be combined in a perfect perpendicular shape.
 With the help of the 3D printed insert piece, you can easily get this done.

-Start by insert the VGA board all the way into the slot in the main board.
+Start by inserting the VGA board all the way into the slot in the main board.
 There should be NO gap.

 <img src="./Pics/assembly_pcb_0.jpg" width=400px>